marifribeiro/infleux-api/README.md

 This was developed using NodeJS, MongoDB and deployed at Heroku.

 ##### During developing, I needed an update and delete route for developing reasons so I ended up making a CRUD (sorry, I know this wasn't in the challenge's description).
-I'll leave all routes documentet below for testing, but I'll order according with what was asked.
+I'll leave all routes documented below for testing, but I'll order according with what was asked.

 ## Routes